BOFA Privacy Notice

 Where is your personal data processed?

 Your personal data is mainly processed by our staff in the United Kingdom.
 We may also share data with our affiliates in the context of operating our business, providing our services and other processing purposes as outlined in this Privacy Notice.
-Our affiliated offices are located in the Germany and the United States.
-For hosting and maintenance purposes your personal data is located in the United Kingdom.
+Our affiliated offices are located in Germany and the United States.
+For hosting and maintenance purposes your personal data is stored in the EU and United Kingdom.

 To the extent any other personal data will be transferred to a country outside the European Union or an international organisation, we will make sure that this only happens to such countries and international organisations that ensure an adequate level of protection, have put appropriate safeguards in place to protect your data and your rights in accordance with the EU privacy law (GDPR), or as is otherwise allowed under the GDPR.

-If you wish to receive more information of the safeguards we have implemented, please contact firstname.lastname@example.org.
+If you wish to receive more information on the safeguards we have implemented, please contact firstname.lastname@example.org.

 How long do we keep your personal data?